 - a) If a valid setup table exists, and this setup table was created with the Axis ID Selection checkbox checked in the Drive Setup dialogue (see above) with the value read from the setup table.
-This value can be an axis number 1 to 255. - b) If a valid the setup table exists, and this was created with the Axis ID Selection checkbox unchecked in the Drive Setup dialogue (see above) with the last value set from a valid setup table.
-This value can be an axis number 1 to 255. - c) If the setup table is invalid, with the last value set from a valid setup table. - d) If the setup table is invalid, there is no previous axis ID set from a valid setup table, will be set as 255.
+This value can be an axis number 1 to 255. - b) If the setup table is invalid, with the last value set from a valid setup table. - c) If the setup table is invalid, there is no previous axis ID set from a valid setup table, will be set as 255.